 - Objectives Lists: These little beauties can be found at the beginning of every chapter of every text, and they are so important.
 The objectives lists are specifically designed so that if a student can do every skill or understand every concept included on the list, he or she will be able to do everything on the quizzes and tests.
 These lists are a student’s best friend.
 Encourage your students to use the objectives lists to help focus their studies.

-- Chapter Exercises: Novare only uses 2 types of exercises: calculations and short answer questions.
+- Chapter Exercises: With only a few exceptions, Novare only uses 2 types of exercises: calculations and complete sentence answer questions.
 Students should never do all of the exercises in a single sitting.
 Instead, they should break up the exercises and work through a few each day.
 In some texts, particularly our chemistry books, you will likely find that we have supplied more exercises than you actually need; you can use the extra exercises for additional, optional practice.
 However, be sure that students work through enough exercises to become confident in understanding how to do the steps.
 For short answer exercises, require students to write their answers in complete sentences with accurate grammar, spelling, and use of scientific terms.
 Tip: Remind students that homework exercises are not about “getting it done just so you can check it off.”
 The exercises are an opportunity to learn an important skill or fact.
 It is important for students to slow down and work through each problem until they understand and remember the concepts.
 If necessary, they can do the exercises again.
 Students often respond to this remark with shock: “What!
 But I already did those.”
 Reiterate that exercises are not about getting a grade: they are intended for exercise, for practice.
 Just as a football player should run 10 laps every day, not just on a single day of the week, so students should work through exercises carefully for mastery.
 This practice both takes maturity and develops maturity.

 - The Digital Resources (formerly the Resource CDs) contain printable documents for teachers and parents, including quizzes, tests, and answer keys.
 You may photocopy these documents for each student in your class or home.
 All Digital Resources contain the following components.